Like most bloggers, you dream of making money from your blog one day.

 What Blog Advertising Agencies Charge for Sponsored Blog Posts

-I wouldn’t recommend that bloggers sell sponsored blog posts for such a low figure unless they don’t have a loyal and returning readership and don’t care about losing the readers they do have.
+I wouldn’t recommend bloggers sell sponsored blog posts for a low figure unless they don’t have a loyal and returning readership and don’t care about losing the readers they do have.

-In fact I charge (and get paid) about 14 times that rate.
+In fact, I charge (and get paid) about 14 times what normal bloggers charge.

 I didn’t pick my rate at random either.

-The brands actually pay the blog advertising agency twice as much as that but the agency keeps 50% and gives the blogger around 50%.
+The brand pays the blog advertising agency twice as much as that but the agency keeps 50% and gives the blogger around 50%.

-Of course some companies and brands won’t pay a high rate but that’s fine, I want to attract quality advertisers who value my blog and readers by offering a quality publication.
-I run my web design business on the same principle.
+Of course, some companies and brands won’t pay this high rate but that’s fine.
+I want to attract quality advertisers who value my blog and readers by offering a quality blog.
 Charging more and delivering better quality and results works out best for both parties bloggers and advertisers.

-There’s a rate card for sponsored blog posts here which undercharges by up to $350 per post according to my rates, or by up to $1,050 according to what an advertising agency might charge.
-That’s a huge difference and a lot of money being lost.
+There’s a rate card (for sponsored blog posts here), which under charges up to $350 per post according to my rates, or up to $1,050 according to what an advertising agency might charge.
+That’s a huge difference and a lot of money potentially being lost.
 Or a lot of bloggers being ripped off because they don’t know what to charge.

-You can see there’s a lot of lee way in my rate suggestions.
-It’s up to you to decide what to charge but when setting your rate you should consider:
+It’s up to you to decide what to charge, but when setting your rates, you should consider:

-- How many sponsored blog posts you’ll write each month.
+- How many sponsored blog posts do you write each month?
 For example, you could promise only two sponsored blog posts a month and charge more for that exclusivity.

-- What else you can offer your advertisers in terms of exposure on your other social media outposts such as Twitter or Facebook.
+- What else can you offer your advertisers in terms of exposure to your other social media outposts, such as Twitter or Facebook?

-- If running a sponsored blog post by a certain brand will provide value to your readers and add to your blogging credibility or could undermine it.
+- If running a sponsored blog post by a certain brand will provide value to your readers and add to your blogging credibility.

 - If the brand has the same values as your blogging brand.

-- If the brand or product is something that would naturally interest your readers and fit with what you normally cover on your blog.
+- If a brand or product is something that would naturally interest your readers and fit with what you normally cover on your blog.

-- How much time you’ll spend researching, writing and finding images for the sponsored blog post.
+- How much time will you spend researching, writing and finding images for the sponsored blog post?

-- If you’ll write the post yourself or just edit and format a post the advertiser has written.
+- If you write the post yourself or just edit and format a post the advertiser has written.

-- How much influence you have online and if that will be eroded if you work with certain brands or promote too many different brands too often.
+- How much influence you have online and if that will be eroded if you work with certain brands. or promote too many brands too often.